fieldtrip/website/workshop/marseille2016b.md

 ## Tutorial preparation

-To maximally benefit from this course, we expect the users to have basic knowledge of MATLAB and Fieldtrip.
+To maximally benefit from this course, we expect the users to have basic knowledge of MATLAB and FieldTrip.
 To prepare for the hands-on sessions, you should watch the following online videos prior to the workshop.
 Note that these lectures are about one hour each, which means that you should **plan ahead and take your time** to go through them.
 It is your own responsibility to come well-prepared.
 Starting one day in advance will not cut it!

 *  [FieldTrip intro (video and hands-on)](/tutorial/introduction)
 *  [spectral analysis (video and hands-on)](/tutorial/timefrequencyanalysis)